telefonicaid/iotagent-node-lib/doc/howto.md

     });
 }
 ```
-The updateContext handler deals with the modification requests that arrive to the IOTA Northbound API.
+The updateContext handler deals with the modification requests that arrive at the North Port of the IoT Agent.
 It is invoked once
 for each entity requested (note that a single request can contain multiple entity updates), with the same parameters used
 in the queryContext handler.
 The only difference is the value of the attributes array, now containing a list of attribute
 objects, each containing name, type and value.
 The handler must also make use of the callback to return a list of updated